Praise be to Allah.

 “The muhajir (one who migrates) is the one who abandons what Allah has forbidden”

-This moral sense of Hijrah relates to how a Muslim navigates through the nature of this world.
-When afflicted with tribulations or even in idleness, the believer continues to strive for higher excellence in all aspects.
-From ignorance to knowledge, from fear to courage, from intolerance to forbearance, from oppression to justice and from disobedience to obedience.
+This moral sense of Hijrah relates to how a Muslim should navigate through the nature of this world.
+When afflicted with tribulations or even in idleness, a Muslim continues to strive for higher excellence in all aspects of his life; from ignorance to knowledge, from fear to courage, from intolerance to forbearance, from oppression to justice and from disobedience to obedience.
 It is a state of return to the Almighty and the All-Protecting, Allah s.w.t.

-The Companions then continued to discuss as to which of the months should the calendar start from.
+Now that the council have established a dating system to register the year, they continued to discuss which of the months should the calendar start from.
 Some suggested that it should be the month of Rejab, the first of the four sacred months; the other three being Zulkaedah, Zulhijjah and Muharram.
-Others suggested that it should be the month of Ramadan as it was one of the holiest months in Islam.
+Others suggested that it should be the month of Ramadan as it is one of the holiest months in Islam.
 It was then suggested that the calendar should start from Muharram.

-The process of establishing the Islamic Hijri Calendar reflects the general outlook of a Muslim towards life.
+The process of establishing the Islamic Hijri Calendar reflects the general outlook of a Muslim towards his or her life.
 Every passing day is a step further to progress towards our destination.
-Each step is motivated by a positive and uplifting perception of what is to come.
-A sense of hope that relies on the mercy of The All-Merciful.
+Each step is motivated by a positive and uplifting outlook of what is to come in life.
+This inspires us with a sense of hope for Allah's all-encompassing mercy.

-These are the lessons drawn from the journey of our beloved Prophet s.a.w to Madinah, the Hijrah.
+These are the lessons drawn from the journey of our beloved Prophet s.a.w. to Madinah, the Hijrah.
 For every challenge that awaits, the Prophet knew it wasn’t easy.
-He did not simply leave behind all efforts just because he is a Prophet.
-The Prophet s.a.w faced the challenges with a strong reliance on Allah s.w.t and took the necessary steps to overcome it.
-At some point, he even took unconventional but proper routes to ensure his safe arrival.
+He did not simply abandon all efforts needed to accomplish his objectives just because he was a Prophet.

 إِذْ هُمَا فِي الْغَارِ إِذْ يَقُولُ لِصَاحِبِهِ لَا تَحْزَنْ إِنَّ اللَّهَ مَعَنَا